Meteor-Community-Packages/ground-db/README.md

   or

+  var list = new Meteor.Collection('list');
-  // just ground the database
+  // just ground the database:
   GroundDB(list);
 ```
 *Example of different patterns*